 Tiffany Shepis (Mia), Blythe Metz (Ellen), Hanna Putnam (Trinity), James Ferris (Jack), Luciano Szafir (William), Jack Sway (Ed), Aaron Sherry (Nightmare Man), Richard Moll (Captain McCormack), Robert Donavan (Dr Evans)

-Nightmare Man has a set-up that feels as though it could easily have been an episode of one of the Amicus horror anthology of the 1960s/70s – see Dr Terror’s House of Horrors (1964), Asylum (1972), Tales from the Crypt (1972) et al – woman gets a cursed African fertility mask and then finds a sinister boogieman figure from her nightmares is coming to life.
-It does feel like an ungainly premise for a full-length film.
-That said, there are a good many similarities to the forgotten 1980s horror Scared Stiff/The Masterson Curse (1987).
+Nightmare Man has a set-up that feels as though it could easily have been an episode of one of the Amicus horror anthology of the 1960s/70s – see Dr Terror’s House of Horrors (1965), Asylum (1972), Tales from the Crypt (1972) et al – woman gets a cursed African fertility mask and then finds a sinister boogieman figure from her nightmares is coming to life.
+It does feel like an ungainly premise for a full-length film though.
+That said, it does have a good many similarities to the forgotten 1980s horror Scared Stiff/The Masterson Curse (1987).

 Rolfe Kanefsky directs the sections set in the cabin with occasional effect, vying between Blythe Metz believing the figure from her nightmares has come to life while everybody else wonders if she is delusional, at the same time as the Nightmare Man appears and starts eliminating people.
 There is the germ of an interesting idea here, although you never feel it gets adequate treatment.
 The film’s budget seems too slender and Kanefsky’s directorial set-ups either rushed or too unimaginative to give the film any kind of tension or to play the uncertainty about what is happening with an adeptness.
 There is a predictable twist revelation about the mundane nature of the Nightmare Man.
 After that, the film proceeds to get very silly with the emergence of the demon and Blythe Metz levitating in some very cheesy looking makeup.